59 Elm Street

 written July, 2007, slightly revised 2012, links updated 2016

-The "Pension Protection Act of 2006" makes MAJOR CHANGES in the way small nonprofit organizations must function.
+The "Pension Protection Act of 2006" made MAJOR CHANGES in the way small nonprofit organizations must function.
 You can read the charitable provisions of the law itself, or can read the summary prepared by Congress' Joint Committee on Taxation.
 Or, read on.

 New Notice Requirement for Small Organizations: 990N.
 "Notice?" you say.
 "I thought little organizations didn't have to file anything?"
-That has been true for over 40 years.
+That had been true for over 40 years.
 The tiny local charity with annual revenues of $2,000 from bake sales and fund-drives was not expected to navigate the requirements of the Internal Revenue Service.
 NO MORE.
-Section 1223 of the Pension Protection Act requires all 501(c)(3) organizations exempt from filing Form 990 by virtue of revenues under $25,000, "(1) to furnish annually, in electronic form, and at such time and in such manner as the Secretary may by regulations prescribe, information setting forth—
+Section 1223 of the Pension Protection Act requires all 501(c)(3) organizations exempt from filing Form 990 by virtue of revenues under $50,000, "(1) to furnish annually, in electronic form, and at such time and in such manner as the Secretary may by regulations prescribe, information setting forth—

 (A) the legal name of the organization,